cs01/gdbgui/README.rst

 --------
 See `https://github.com/cs01/gdbgui/tree/master/examples <https://github.com/cs01/gdbgui/tree/master/examples>`_

-Options
+Arguments
 ~~~~~~~
-optional positional arguments:
+Positional arguments:
   ``command``: (Optional) The binary and arguments to run in gdb.
 This is a way to script the intial loading of the inferior binary you wish to debug.
-For example ``gdbgui ./mybinary -myarg -flag1 -flag2``
+For example ``gdbgui ./mybinary -myarg -flag1 -flag2``.
+Binaries and arguments can also be input through the browser interface after launching.

-optional arguments:
+Flags (all are optional):
   -h, --help            show this help message and exit
   -p PORT, --port PORT  The port on which gdbgui will be hosted
   --host HOST           The host ip address on which gdbgui serve.